zacharykeeping/SSW.Rules.Content/rules/do-you-make-instructions-at-the-beginning-of-a-project-and-improve-them-gradually/rule.md

 ### Level #1 - Lots of documentation step by step

-Add a document as a solution item and name it '\_Instructions.docx'
+Add a 'README.MD' to your solution that contains the essential instructions for running the solution (Use [this](https://docs.microsoft.com/en-us/azure/devops/project/wiki/markdown-guidance?view=vsts)  as a guidance for markdown).

-Tip: Microsoft Word documents are preferred over .txt files because images and formatting are important
+Tip: Markdown files are preferred over word and .txt files because they provide images and formatting in addition to source control.

 You can also break up this document into 4 smaller documents

-* \_Business.docx - Explaining the business purpose of the app
+* \_Business.md - Explaining the business purpose of the app
-* \_Instructions\_Compile.docx - Contains instructions on how to get the project to compile
+* \_Instructions\_Compile.md - Contains instructions on how to get the project to compile
-* \_Instructions\_Deployment.docx - Describes the deployment process
+* \_Instructions\_Deployment.md - Describes the deployment process
-* \_Technologies.docx - Explaining the technical overview e.g. Broad architecture decisions, 3rd party utilities, patterns followed etc
+* \_Technologies.md - Explaining the technical overview e.g. Broad architecture decisions, 3rd party utilities, patterns followed etc

 Here's a suggestion of what these documents could contain.